-It is our priority to ensure that the strictest health and safety measures are in place to support the health and wellbeing of our guests.
+It has and always will be our priority to ensure that the strictest health and safety measures are in place to support the health and wellbeing of our guests.
 We will continue to uphold the highest standards of hygiene.

 For further information, please see the Frequently Asked Questions below.